samerbam/jtouchbar-arm64-scrollview/README.md

 # JTouchBar

-Java library for using the touchbar API on supported macbooks.
+Java library for using the Touch Bar API on arm64 Macs.

 Visit [Apple's](https://support.apple.com/en-us/HT207055) website for more information on the touchbar itself.